DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 ```

-- Build a docker image
+- Build the Docker flask image
 ```sh
 docker build -t dd-flask .
 ```

-- Run the container you built in daemon mode.
+- Run the flask container you built, in daemon mode.
 Expose the port used by the application on the Docker host and set destination for traces (to the gateway address of the Datadog Agent container):
 ```sh
 docker run --name dd-flask -d -e DATADOG_TRACE_AGENT_HOSTNAME=172.17.0.1 -p 5050:5050 dd-flask
 ```